baidu/DuReader/README.md

 PROCESS\_NAME can be one of `para_extraction`, `prepare`, `train`, `evaluate` and `predict` (see the below detailed description for each procedure).
 OTHER\_ARGS are the specific arguments, which can be found in `paddle/args.py`.

-In the examples below, we use the demo dataset (under `data/demo`) by default to demonstrate the usages of `paddle/run.sh`.
+In the examples below (except for 'Paragraph Extraction'), we use the demo dataset (under `data/demo`) by default to demonstrate the usages of `paddle/run.sh`.

 #### Environment Requirements
 Please note that we only tested the baseline on PaddlePaddle v1.2 (Fluid).
 To install PaddlePaddle, please see [PaddlePaddle Homepage](http://paddlepaddle.org) for more information.